mvolkmann/blog/src/swift/SwiftUI.md

 - Click the "Any Appearance" swatch (used for light mode).
 - Click the "Attributes" tab in the Inspector (4th tab with sliders icon).
 - In the Inspector, select a color.
+- To use a different color for dark mode:
   - Click the "Dark" swatch.
   - In the Inspector, select a color.
     Consider selecting the same color used for "Any Appearance".
     Then click the "Show Color Panel" button, change the slider type drop-down to "HSB Sliders", and reduce the value for Brightness (perhaps to 50%).

 To use a custom color in code, enter `Color("some-name")`.
 To avoid typos when using these named colors, consider defining a